Talk to Sales:

 With Google Voice, you get a standalone 10-digit phone number.
 From this number, you can send SMS text messages, MMS messages, make voice calls, and even set up a voicemail box.
 There’s also no need to know the recipient's carrier to send a text message.

 Keep in mind that Google Voice only allows you to send and receive messages in the U.S. and Canada.
-This service also used to be free, but Google has since started charging users for access.
+This service also used to be free, but Google has since started charging users for access, leading some to seek out Google Voice alternatives.

 You’ll need a more advanced texting tool if you need to send and receive SMS as a business or organization.
 Business texting isn’t just for businesses - it’s great for nonprofits and other organizations too.